ezzini/NakbaVirality/PAPER.md

 ### Formatting Requirements ⚠️
 #### Templates and Style
-- Must use: Official EACL 2026 (ACL) style templates (LaTeX or Word)
+- Must use: Official LREC 2026 style templates (LaTeX or Word)
 - Download from: [https://github.com/acl-org/acl-style-files](https://github.com/acl-org/acl-style-files)
 - Follow: General "*ACL" conference formatting guidelines
 - Do NOT: Modify style files or use templates from other conferences to avoid the paper rejection